fusioncharts/dev_centre_docs/chart-guide/chart-configurations/annotations.md

 ```

+Take a look at the column 2D chart shown below:

+{% embed_all chart-configurations-annotations-example-6.js %}

+Click here to edit the above chart.

+The rectangle around the text is a shape annotation.

 > The complete data structure that shows how you use these attributes is given at the end of this article.

 ### Adhoc Attributes